-211At-BC8-B10 followed by Donor Stem Cell Transplant in Treating Participants with Relapsed or Refractory Acute Myeloid Leukemia, Acute Lymphoblastic Leukemia, or Myelodysplastic Syndrome
+211At-BC8-B10 followed by Donor Stem Cell Transplant in Treating Patients with Relapsed or Refractory High-Risk Acute Leukemia or Myelodysplastic Syndrome

-- Patients must have advanced AML, ALL or high-risk MDS meeting one of the following descriptions: * AML or ALL beyond first remission (i.e., having relapsed at least one time after achieving remission in response to a treatment regimen); * AML or ALL representing primary refractory disease (i.e., having failed to achieve remission at any time following one or more prior treatment regimens); * AML evolved from myelodysplastic or myeloproliferative syndromes; * MDS expressed as refractory anemia with excess blasts (RAEB) * Chronic myelomonocytic leukemia (CMML) by French-American-British (FAB) criteria.
+- Patients must have AML, ALL or high-risk MDS, or MPAL (also known as bipheontypic) meeting one of the following descriptions: * AML, ALL, or MPAL in first remission with evidence of measurable residual disease (MRD) by flow cytometry; * AML, ALL, or MPAL beyond first remission (i.e., having relapsed at least one time after achieving remission in response to a treatment regimen); * AML, ALL, or MPAL representing primary refractory disease (i.e., having failed to achieve remission at any time following one or more prior treatment regimens); * AML evolved from myelodysplastic or myeloproliferative syndromes; * MDS expressed as refractory anemia with excess blasts (RAEB) * Chronic myelomonocytic leukemia (CMML) by French-American-British (FAB) criteria.

 - Patients not in remission must have CD45-expressing leukemic blasts.
 Patients in remission do not require phenotyping and may have leukemia previously documented to be CD45 negative (because in remission patients, virtually all antibody binding is to non-malignant cells which make up >= 95% of nucleated cells in the marrow).

 - Patients should have a circulating blast count of less than 10,000/mm^3 (control with hydroxyurea or similar agent is allowed).